 We have no reason to believe that Attendo is exploiting the situation or providing services of systematically poor quality, and we have not excluded the share.
-However, individual incidents and the poor reporting ability of the ultimate customers explain why we have raised the topic for discussion and are monitoring new information.
+Individual incidents and the poor reporting ability of the ultimate customers explain why we have raised the topic for discussion and are monitoring new information.
+Through the past six months, however, we feel strengthened in our belief that the company runs its business in a sensible way.
+Staffing has been increased in Finland, in line with public guidelines, and some middle managers have been replaced.
+There are no pending cases with regulatory authorities.